ClinicalAIML/Evidence-Grounded-LLMs-for-ILD-Diagnosis/README.md

    A large radiographically healthy CT reference cohort is used to estimate stable feature-level reference distributions.

 2. **Radiomics semantic translation**
    Task-specific radiomics feature panels are transformed into structured natural-language descriptors.
 For the ILD versus Healthy task, feature-level deviations are categorized using predefined evidence flags.
-For the IPF versus non-IPF task, feature values are expressed as healthy-reference robust z scores and interpreted using an internal overall ILD median threshold.
+For the IPF versus non-IPF task, feature values are expressed as robust z scores and interpreted using an internal overall ILD median threshold.

 3. **Literature knowledge base construction**
    ILD guidelines, radiomics studies, imaging-AI studies, and LLM/RAG methodology papers are summarized into structured evidence chunks.